vweevers/remark-common-changelog/README.md

 ### `no-uncategorized-changes`

 There should not be a group with heading Uncategorized.
-This group is added by `remark-changelog` if the `fix` option is true and it populates an empty release with commits.
+This group is added by `remark-common-changelog` if the `fix` option is true and it populates an empty release with commits.
 This rule then hints that changes should be categorized.

 ### `filename`

 Filename must be `CHANGELOG.md`.

-To support using `remark-changelog` in a pipeline that runs on other files too, `remark-changelog` ignores files other than `CHANGELOG.md` but it does reject alternative extensions and the alternative names `HISTORY` and `RELEASES`.
+To support using `remark-common-changelog` in a pipeline that runs on other files too, `remark-common-changelog` ignores files other than `CHANGELOG.md` but it does reject alternative extensions and the alternative names `HISTORY` and `RELEASES`.

 ## API